airborne-commando/OPSEC-OSINT-Tools/markdown/expanded-examples/threat-actor.md

 - What the user can do is the following:

-- Take a look at the information already available online, see my [methods](./README.md) for scrubbing of information [^doxxing-tips-protect-yourself,(Daly Barnett)].
+- Take a look at the information already available online, see my [methods](./README.md) for scrubbing of information [^1].
 - See if you can identify who you can tell what on specific things; like your diets, hobbies, issues.
 - Read up on the Terms of Service, most websites have those such as Facebook and snap.